A child playing with a soccer ball on green grass in a park setting, with people and dogs in the background.

 Central Park

-Alexandra F.: I absolutely loved visiting Central Park regularly when I lived in NYC, and one of the best things about it is that it is big and diverse enough that you can always discover something new to love.
+Alexandra F. said: I absolutely loved visiting Central Park regularly when I lived in NYC, and one of the best things about it is that it is big and diverse enough that you can always discover something new to love.
 However, any time I am back to visit NYC I make sure to wander around The Rambles, and see Belvedere Castle, which my kids really enjoy as well.

 Marine Park